danijcom/lrt-points-checker/README.md

  Small script to gather all your Ethereum LRT points from different wallets.

  Currently, only [ether.fi](https://app.ether.fi/portfolio), [renzo](https://app.renzoprotocol.com/portfolio), [puffer](https://quest.puffer.fi/), [swell](https://app.swellnetwork.io/), [zircuit](https://stake.zircuit.com/), [Ethena](https://www.ethena.fi/), [Karak](https://app.karak.network/) and [kelp](https://kelpdao.xyz/dashboard/) are supported

+ +Bonus: 📜Scroll marks checker (turn it off in the config.py if you do not need it)

  __Ether.fi points are not 100% accurate, their API is so strange, I'm getting like 10% less than the actual amount__